-If you’re staying at the Place d’Armes Hotel, in the heart of the Quarter, you’re already immersed in history.
-You’re just steps away from Jackson Square, the Cabildo and the iconic St. Louis Cathedral, and even strolling around informally, you’ll discover storied landmarks just about anywhere you go.
+If you’re staying at Hotel St. Marie, in the heart of the Quarter, you’re already immersed in history.
+You’re just steps away from Jackson Square, The Cabildo, and the iconic St. Louis Cathedral, and even strolling around informally, you’ll discover storied landmarks just about anywhere you go.
 But true history buffs like to dig deeper, and there are plenty of places to do that in a city as aware of its living past as New Orleans.

 533 Royal St. & 520 Royal St.

 Dedicated to preserving local history, art and culture, the Historic New Orleans Collection offers a vast trove of materials for both amateur history buffs and academic researchers.

 The main 533 Royal St. campus presents free rotating exhibits on subjects ranging from Storyville to the African heritage of New Orleans, while the expansion across the street houses a continuing exhibition of French Quarter history and hands-on installations that make the past come alive.

 Visitors can also take a guided tour of the Williams Residence, an 1889 Italianate townhouse restored by HNOC founders General L. Kemper and Leila Williams.